EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Character Select Portrait (CSP)/README.md

  - **GameCube**: The texture will export as a PNG8 texture with a maximum size of 128x128.
  - **PS2**: The texture will export as a PNG8 texture with a maximum size of 128x128.
  - **Xbox**: The texture will export as a PNG8 texture with a maximum size of 128x128.
+ - XML2 PSP is skipped, as it does not have well-documented support at this time.

 ## Templates
 In order for the script to function correctly, I've provided three templates that can be used with it: `Template (64x64).xcf`, `Template (128x128).xcf`, and `Template (256x256).xcf`.
 The only difference between each is the texture size.
 Here's how to use the templates: